Tien-le98/SHAPMethod_LocalExplanation/README.md

 <a href="url"><img src="https://github.com/Tien-le98/SHAPMethod_LocalExplanation/blob/main/scatterplot_price_kilo.png" align="right" width = "50%" ></a>
 + If we only consider kilometres run, pre-owned vehicles that have traveled more kilometres tended to have lower prices than those with fewer kilometres run.
 It may be because vehicles have run more kilometres tend to be older than the other used vehicles.

 + Considering the number of doors only, used vehicles with 2 doors had the highest average price because they had higher number of engine cylinders and higher displacement volume.
-Following 2-door vehicles, vehicles with 4 doors had the second highest average price because it was the most popular vehicle type sold in the period 2010-2023, as indicated in the below Tab.
-1. Therefore, it can be seen that higher demands in used vehicles with 4 doors can lead to their higher prices.
+Following 2-door vehicles, vehicles with 4 doors had the second highest average price because it was the most popular vehicle type sold in the period 2010-2023, as indicated in the below table.
+Therefore, it can be seen that higher demands in used vehicles with 4 doors can lead to their higher prices.

 Number of doors | Number of vehicles sold | Percentage (%)
 --- | --- | ---